 I’m very fucking sweary.
 At least this is according to a ‘how sweary are you’ quiz I did.

-I’m a serious cat person – my two cats (Frankie and Ernie) are my kids.
+I’m a serious cat person – my four cats (Frankie and Ernie, Richard and Olivia) are my kids.

 I’m an INFJ.

 I’m a scorpio with aquarius moon and aquarius rising.

 I’m a rock chick who writes folk style songs with a punk edge, loves Elvis songs (not so much the guy), musical theater and System of a Down.
 Don’t try and put ME in a box! 🙂

 I’m a big time foodie.

 Have no nails.
 Lifetime nail biter here.
 Though I am ALWAYS trying to stop.